Notvegantofu/cockpit-dkim/README.md

 # Based on the Cockpit Starter Kit

 This plugin is a fork of the cockpit-starter-kit.
 Feel free to check that out on their [Github](https://github.com/cockpit-project/starter-kit).
-There you can alos find additional information on contributing to the project, testing etc.
+There you can also find additional information on contributing to the project, testing etc.